geekatbest/etl-pipeline-mcp/README.md

-# 🛍️ Quantifai Assignment: E-Commerce ETL Pipelines + AI Reconciliation
+# 🛍️ E-Commerce ETL Pipelines + AI Reconciliation

 ## 🧠 Project Overview

-This repository contains an end-to-end data engineering solution built as part of a Quantifai assignment.
+This repository contains an end-to-end data engineering solution.
 It covers:

 - V1: A static ETL pipeline loading data from local e-commerce CSV and JSON files into SQLite, with a Streamlit dashboard.
 - V2: A dynamic ETL pipeline triggered by simulated external API (via Postman) and real-time transformation and loading, with interactive querying via Gradio chat and SQLite MCP server.